Jake Lampman

-Jake Lampman (born June 11, 1993) is an American football wide receiver who is a free agent.
+Jake Lampman (born June 11, 1993) is an American football wide receiver.
 He played college football at Ferris State.
-He was signed by the New Orleans Saints as an undrafted free agent after the 2016 NFL Draft.
+He was signed by the New Orleans Saints as an undrafted free agent after the 2016 NFL draft.

 High school career

 Lampman attended Haslett High School where he earned three letters in football.
 He was a two-year starter, where as a junior, he earned All-conference honorable mention in 2009.
 He was also an All-Capital Area Gold Conference selection.
 Aside from football, he also competed in both track & field and basketball.

 College career

-Lampan then attended Ferris State University.
+Lampman then attended Ferris State University.

 As a freshman in 2011, he appeared in 11 games.
 He recorded six receptions for 114 yards and one touchdown.
 As a sophomore in 2012, he appeared in 11 games with 10 starts.
 He recorded 43 receptions for 717 yards and seven touchdowns.
 He also rushed the ball 10 times for 66 yards.
 He ranked third on the team in total scoring (42).
 He also finished third in all-purpose yards with 802 (72 yards-per-game).
 In 2013, as a junior, he appeared in 11 games as a starter.
 He recorded 38 receptions for 542 yards and five touchdowns.
 He also rushed the ball 18 times for 132 yards and four touchdowns.
 He also recorded 14 tackles on special teams.
 He was named All-Great Lakes Intercollegiate Athletic Conference (GLIAC).
 In 2014 as a senior, he appeared in three games.
 He recorded 14 receptions for 216 yards and five touchdowns.
 After his injury in the third game of the season, he received a medical redshirt.
 He was named a member of the 2014 GLIAC Championship and NCAA Playoff teams.
 In 2015 as a redshirt senior, he appeared in 12 games.
 He recorded 52 receptions for 731 yards and eight touchdowns.